 – lots of creativity (a bucketful, in fact!)

-Putting the Gift Packages Together
+Putting the Beach Buckets for Guests Together

 1. Select a pretty summer color palette: When considering the presentation of the buckets, let the beautiful colors of a summer beach serve as your inspiration.
 Plus, color immediately sets the tone of your gift.
 Think of aqua, sea blue, or pastel blue accented with neutral tones of tan or brown.
 For our beach bucket, we chose a cheerful skyblue piece.